Cracko298/MinVideo-Tools/README.md

 # MinVideo Tools
-- Theseare tools for MinVideo format (.minv/.miv)
+- These are tools for MinVideo format (.minv/.miv).
+- Extract Frames from MinVideo, and convert them to *.png Images.

 ## Extra Formats:
 ### MinImage: